 Brushing and Bathing your Shih Tzu

-At the age of around one year old most shih tzu dogs will have grown a longer adult coat, at which time you will want to start doing more detailed and thorough grooming.
-As a full routine the below should be done at least every 3 weeks.
+At the age of around 1 year, most Shih Tzu dogs will have grown a longer adult coat, at which time you will want to start doing more detailed and thorough grooming.
+As a full routine, the below should be done at least every 3 weeks.